lf-edge/eve/docs/NETWORKING.md

 ### Network adapter

-Network adapter denotes network configuration (MTU, MAC, IP, VLAN, etc.) and logical attributes (logical & interface names, cost, usage) attached to a physical network port.
+Network adapter denotes network configuration (MTU, MAC, IP, VLAN, etc.) and logical attributes (logical & interface names, cost, usage, shared labels) attached to a physical network port.
 In EVE API, it is denoted more generically as `System Adapter` (to include all kinds of IO devices, not just for networking).
 More information can be find in [DEVICE-CONNECTIVITY.md](./DEVICE-CONNECTIVITY.md),